sources U2 Pro6.5

 Trust the reviewer who publishes their methodology, names the comparison gear, discloses every loaner unit, and writes negative verdicts when the gear deserves them.
 Every review on The Audio Stuff lists those things at the top and bottom of the page; there are no sponsored verdicts and no pre-publication review for brands.

 Directly.
-A 9.0 on a headphone, a 9.0 on a DAC, and a 9.0 on a bookshelf speaker mean the same thing - top-of-class within its category, judged against the same percentile of its category reference list.
+A 9.0 on a headphone, a 9.0 on a DAC, and a 9.0 on a bookshelf speaker carry the same weight.
+Each one is top-of-class within its category, judged against the same percentile of its category reference list.
 The reference list is what makes cross-category scores comparable; absolute price, sensitivity, or topology do not enter the score.